Choosing the right investment account: ISA or GIA?

 New UK capital gains tax rates from April 2023

-Dividend allowances aren’t the only limits getting the chop in the 2023/24 tax year.
-The amount we can earn from the growth of our assets and not pay UK tax each year (also known as your capital gains tax allowance) is falling from £12,300.
-First, down to £6,000, then to £3,000 the year after.
+Dividend allowances aren’t the only limits that got the chop over the past two tax years.
+The amount we can earn from the growth of our assets and not pay UK tax each year (also known as your capital gains tax allowance) fell from £12,300 to £6,000 in 2023/24, and now sits at just £3,000 for 2024/25.

 Of course, if you don’t sell any assets it doesn’t matter all that much right now.
 But eventually, we all want to hit the sell button and actually put that money to use.
 And it’s at that point that we’ll potentially have to pay tax on any gains we’ve made.